Jammy2211/PHY2039_2526/content/week11/lecture.md

 ---

+Think carefully about how and where you will practise for the exams:

+* Can you run Python and Spyder on your own computer?
+If not make sure you budget time to practise in the campus computer clusters.
+* Recommend you do this anyway to get used to the environment you will be using in the exam.
+* You can always run Python via the chirun notes (I will show example in a moment).

+---

 ## Advice: during the exam

 The exam is made up of 4 questions, each worth ~25 marks and of roughly equal length.